allegro/allegro.tech/_posts/2014-11-19-dont-lose-users-context-when-installing-android-app.md

 layout: post
 title: Don’t lose your user’s context when installing Android applications
 author: krzysztof.kocel
-tags: [tech,android, java, google play, usability]
+tags: [android, java, google play, usability]
 ---
 We live in a mobile-oriented world so it's crucial to provide the best usability experience possible.
 In this post we show how you can preserve user's context when installing a mobile application from a website.